 This is much easier than having to manually search for the product by opening a web browser.
 Shoppable posts increase conversions.

 Check out the caption.
 It’s creating FOMO—the fear of missing out.
-I’ve discussed this strategy in the past.
+We’ve discussed this strategy in the past.

 Telling users they have only a few pairs of these shoes left nudges them to buy right now.

-If you’ve never sold products on Instagram before and don’t know where to start, check out my complete guide on how to increase your ecommerce product sales with shoppable posts on Instagram.
+If you’ve never sold products on Instagram before and don’t know where to start, check out our complete guide on how to increase your ecommerce product sales with shoppable posts on Instagram.

 14. Post the same product more than once